One of the most common questions among the Shopify dropshipping beginners is whether to choose a free theme or a paid Shopify theme?

-In a general sense, the conversion rate varies due to various factors like the product, the marketing angle, the product page copy, website design, and so on.
+Generally, the conversion rate varies due to various factors like the product, the marketing angle, the product page copy, website design, and so on.

 But in an ideal situation, where everything else is kept the same besides the Shopify theme, you should expect a higher conversion rate on your store.

-I can’t give you an exact number on this as every theme claims a different conversion rate growth, I’d say it won’t make much of an income difference if your revenue is let’s say under $100k.
+I can’t give you an exact number on this as every theme claims a different conversion rate growth; I’d say it won’t make much of an income difference if your revenue is, let’s say, under $100k.

 Basically, at a 100k revenue, a change of theme would give you around $500 to a $2500 growth.

-Tell me honestly, does that extra $3k amount feel much in front of $100k?
+Tell me, honestly, does that extra $3k amount feel much in front of $100k?